Lincolnshire & Nottinghamshire Air Ambulance: Critical care cars

 During the summer of 2021, the charity operated a dedicated critical care response service along the Lincolnshire coast.
 From 1 June 2021, this included a CCC equipped to the same standard as an air ambulance, used while awaiting delivery of a second helicopter.
 On 22 June 2021, a second helicopter was introduced to replace the CCC and provide a dedicated HEMS service to Lincolnshire's east coast during the peak tourist season.
 This second helicopter and the associated east coast service were withdrawn on 31 August 2021 following the conclusion of the tourist season.

+In 2026, two new Volvo XC90 cars were announced, based at Tollerton.

 Organisational structure

 The charity's headquarters and helicopter are located in a purpose-built facility on the A15 near Lincoln, situated opposite the former base at RAF Waddington.

 Fleet

 The original helicopter operated by the service was an MBB Bo 105, registered G-PASC, which was in service between 1994 and 2000.

 From 2000 to 2010, the service used a helicopter registered G-LNAA.
 After its retirement, it was returned to Specialist Aviation Services at Gloucestershire Airport, where it was overhauled and subsequently used as a fleet spare for medical operations.

 In November 2010, the charity took delivery of a new MD902 Explorer.
 The aircraft was capable of flying longer distances at higher speeds and was fully equipped for night operations.
 The leased helicopter was the first to feature infection-resistant interior surfaces.
 It retained the yellow livery of its predecessor and was registered as G-LNCT, reflecting the name of the Charitable Trust.

 In October 2015, the charity announced the acquisition of an AgustaWestland AW169 to replace the MD902.
 The new aircraft, registered G-LNAC, offered a larger cabin, improved patient access, and increased speed.
 It was formally accepted into service in July 2016.